$0 Alberta Adoption Quick-Start Checklist

 • Public Crown ward adoptions (where ACFS coordinates the process)

-• International adoptions (which require specialized legal support)
+• International adoptions (which require licensed agency involvement and country-specific requirements)

 • Any case where biological parent consent is being contested

-• Cases involving Indigenous heritage requiring additional obligations under Bill C-92
+• Cases involving Indigenous heritage that may require additional obligations under Bill C-92

-If you fall into one of the two intended categories and the birth parent is consenting, the self-help kit can genuinely save you $1,500 to $3,500 in legal fees.
+If you fall into one of the two intended categories and the birth parent is consenting, the self-help kit can avoid some legal fees.
+The estimated total for relative and step-parent adoption is $500 to $3,000, including court fees and limited representation where needed.

 What the Kit Contains